opentoonz/opentoonz_docs/source/creating_movements.rst

     - Enter values you want to modify in the Animate tool options bar.

-    - Operate the handle to move, scale, rotate or shear the object.
+    - If in **All** mode, operate the handle to move, scale, rotate or shear the object.

 .. note:: As this key position is global and refers to all the transformations, the Set Key button turns blue.